 -No benches on the course.

 -There were a few people that I thought were a bit disturbing here--that was only 1 of the times I went though.

 Other Thoughts: One of two choices: be conservative or go for it all!
-This is a pretty decent course which is designed for Intermediates and Experts.
-I recommend stopping here if you are in the area!
+This is a pretty decent course overall and I recommend stopping here if you are in the area!

 2 of 2 people found this review helpful.